aaron-junot/mentorship/GUIDEBOOK.md

 ## **Background of Operation Code**

-Veteran-founded, and led, Operation Code is on a mission to get active military, citizen-soldiers, veterans and their families coding and building software to change the world.
+Veteran-founded and led, Operation Code is on a mission to help the military community learn software development, enter the tech industry, and code the ffuture!

 Operation Code's Software Mentorship Program connects transitioning military, citizen-soldiers, veterans and their families of all levels with professional software developers for lifelong learning and understanding.
 Paired online in our peer-to-peer learning environment, you can select any programming language/stack of your choice, including: